Michael is clerked primarily by Lee Johnson, Clare Sabido, Jennifer Pooler and Emma Bell.

 cases & work of note

 Michael’s caseload includes complex and high value claims and Inquests, where Michael finds his experience in understanding and cross-examining clinicians of all disciplines, of greatest value whichever side of a case he is fighting.
-Michael has a particular interest in cases including brain injury, spinal injury and mental health issues.
+He has a particular interest in cases including brain injury, spinal injury and mental health issues.

 Michael’s current caseload includes: